LordAries1972/CPGE/Docs/ABOUT.md

 > * "Persistence is the key, without the key, you go no where!"
 > * "Never Hang Back or get stuck in the mudd, Forwards is the only way to get through it all!"
 > * "Old School programming is slowly been forgotten, it is vital for the newer generation of people to learn and keep it going!"
+> * Doing my Part for the Open Source Software Community.
-> — Daniel J. Hobson of Australia
+> — Daniel J. Hobson of Australia 2025
 ---

 ## Contact & Contributions